MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 07-08/Note 1 - Scope.md

 ### Global Variables

 **Global variables** can be accessed from anywhere within a program.
-They are initialized outside of a structure such as a function or a loop.
+They are initialized outside of a structure such as outside a function or a loop.

 ```python
 int days_left = 81